Mayank1791989/docker-filebot/README.md

 This happens because some bugfix or something went into `filebot.sh`.
 Rather than deleting your `filebot.sh` (and losing any hard work you put into it), the container will write `filebot.sh.new`.
 It's your job to merge the two files.
 You can delete `filebot.sh`.new when you're done.
 NOTE: You must increase the VERSION even if you make no other changes.
 This will let the container know that you performed the merge.
 It will then start normally.

+### Install license

+Put license file in `/config/license` and run `install_license.sh` from inside docker container.
+This will create license entry inside `/config/data/.filebot`.

 ## Advanced Configuration when Moving Files in FileBot

 When using the non-interactive method, combined with FileBot's option to move instead of copy files, the moves can be slow if the container is configured with separate /input and /output directories.
 In this case, you can configure the container to operate on a single mounted volume.
 First, mount only the /media path: